arg0NNY/BetterAnimations/docs/usage/animation-settings.md

 >
 > If the range exceeds 2 seconds in total the step will be increased from 50ms to 100ms.

+## Variant

+Custom options provided by the Animation.

+For example, it may control color, size, etc.

 ## Position

 Determines the anchor point of the animation.